Accurate description of stratified flow morphologies – the AIAD model

 Also an improved description of the drag coefficient on the free surface on the basis of the surface shear stress is built into the model.

-CFD calculations were validated for co- and counter-current flow experiments at the hot leg model and for slugs and the stationary hydraulic jump in the channel HAWAC.
+CFD calculations were validated for co- and counter-current flow experiments at the hot leg model (Fig. 2) and WENKA test facility (Fig. 3) and for slugs and the stationary hydraulic jump in the channel HAWAC.
 They showed consistently good results.

 Mehlhoop, J.-P.; Höhne, T.